yehia67/documentation/getting-started/0.1/network/the-coordinator.md

 These bundles contain the following:

-- Enough zero-value transactions that contain the fragmented signature
+- Enough zero-value transactions to contain the fragmented signature
-- One transaction whose [`signatureMessageFragment` field](../transactions/transactions.md#signatureMessageFragment) contains enough missing data from the Merkle tree to be able to rebuild it
+- One transaction whose [`signatureMessageFragment` field](../transactions/transactions.md#signatureMessageFragment) contains enough missing data from the Merkle tree to allow the node to rebuild it

 When a transaction in a valid milestone references an existing transaction in the Tangle, nodes mark the state of that existing transaction and its entire history as confirmed.